King's Lynn South

 Here we arrive at South Lynn Station on the M&gn South Lynn was a busy station but far less busy than the main station in the town centre as this station was on the out skirts of Kings Lynn.

-In this currant time there has been talks of reopening a south lynn station park and ride for the fen line to London King's Cross as part of the war ouse project but in recent times I have heard nothing else about this in local papers or news.
+In this time there has been talks of reopening a south lynn station park and ride for the fen line to London King's Cross as part of the nar ouse project but in recent times I have heard nothing else about this in local papers or news.

 Hunstanton bound trains passed through here from the midlands and Lincolnshire via a Shuttle line into the Main King's Lynn Station and then on to the Norfolk Coast.